 Frequently Asked Questions

-Answers to the most frequently asked questions about what to expect when making an appointment and bringing in a child for an evaluation.
+Answers to the most frequently asked questions about what to expect when making an appointment and bringing in a child for an evaluation at the Child Mind Institute.

 What is included in a diagnostic evaluation?